datavillage-me/developer-documentation/docs/console/overview.md

 {: .no_toc }
 ---

-The overview is the first and default section of the application details page.
+Manage your `Datacage` and get an overview of the recent activities.

 ![](../../assets/images/application-overview.png)